 One of the most important steps you need to take after getting that ratified contract is to inspect the home.
 A is a professional consultant that performs a visual assessment of the condition of the home’s major systems at a point in time.
 As you follow the inspector around the house, the inspector can help you learn about the home and how the major systems work.

 If you were hiring a home inspector to inspect a home for your out-of-state family member, what questions would you ask them?
 Here is a list of questions that would help you.

 1. What are your certifications?

 If you happen to be in one of the many states where home inspectors are licensed, that is just a minimum level to do the job.
 As a group of professionals, we will search for a home inspector that has taken the time to get extra certifications above and beyond the minimum.

 2. What kind of report do you provide, and when will I receive it?

 Hopefully, any legally acclaimed inspector will provide you with a written report that you can use to evaluate the home purchase.
-Reports differ in both style and level of detail.
+Reports differ in both.

 3. Are you available after you send the report for questions and/or clarification?

 We all strive to write a report that explains all the issues as clearly as possible, but sometimes things may not be obvious to you.
 You should be able to call or email your inspector with questions after the inspection is complete.